syncfusion-content/blazor-docs/blazor/pdfviewer-2/navigation.md

 ---
 layout: post
-title: Navigation in Blazor SfPdfViewer Component | Syncfusion
+title: Navigation in Blazor SfPdfViewer Component | Syncfusion®
-description: Checkout and learn here all about navigation in Syncfusion Blazor SfPdfViewer component and much more.
+description: Checkout and learn here all about navigation in Syncfusion® Blazor SfPdfViewer component and much more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug